Dynamic Views in Qlik Sense SaaS

 Dynamic Views

 Dynamic Views provide a slightly different form of ODAG that I really like.
-It’s similar in that you still build another application, called a template app, but you don’t need to build a very robust application.
-You only need to extract the minimum set of data needed for the end user, and you only need to build the minimum set of charts.
-That sounds odd, but here is the beauty … your end user will be visualizing the charts in the application they are already in.
+It’s similar in that you still build another application, called a template app, but you don’t need to build a fancy smancy application.

 Why do I like that?
 Because as I always say “Context is King.”
-If the user has filtered based on a bunch of analysis, Dynamic Views provide the ability to visualize that data, external to the application itself, but right there alongside the charts they are currently looking at.
+If the user has filtered based on a bunch of analysis, Dynamic Views provide the ability to visualize that data pulled live, external to the application itself, but right there alongside the charts they are currently looking at.
 Here is a bonus, if they are looking at a Dynamic View and they change their selections, they will see a warning sign that the data doesn’t match their current filters.
 They can choose to refresh so that it does match the new filters, or they can click a button to re-apply the old selections that were used when the Dynamic View was last refreshed.

 Step 1: Enable it